chetmurthy/sandbox-public/camlp5/qast.md

 ```

 As you can see, there are extra patterns `{ node = ...}` and a new
-constructor `make_sexp` (to perform hashtable lookup).
-And these
+constructor `make_sexp` (to perform the actual hashtable lookup &
-extra bits appear at multiple levels in both patterns and expressions.
+consing).
+And these extra bits appear at multiple levels in both
+patterns and expressions.

 Wouldn't it be nice, if we could write one version of this code, viz.